How Physiotherapy Can Save Your Pregnancy?

 Why a Pelvic Floor Rehabilitation is essential after every Pregnancy?

-Too often our patients waited too long to Contact us only because they were not aware treatment existed for their problem.
-So we can only guess how many women out there are suffering alone due to lack of information…
+Unfortunately, too often our patients waited too long to Contact us only because they were not aware treatment existed for their problem.

 More to explorer